Ty-Manning/LocalGPT/README.md

 1. Clone the repository.
 Install the required packages.
 2. Change the "local_ip" variable in the scripts.js file to be the IP of the machine running the web app.
 3. Run mainv1.py.
-4. Open your web browser and navigate to `http://localhost:5000` to access the web application.
+4. Open your web browser and navigate to `http://localhost:5000` or whatever local ip you set to access the web application.

 ## Future Work

 - Image generation and Image recognition using Stable Diffusion.
-- Integration of real-time streaming responses into the web app.
 - Create docker container to do everything in.
-- Proper memory management with seperate conversions.

 ## License